boxycoin/boxycoinv3.1-docker/README.md

 * Builds boxyd from source in Ubuntu 16.04 container.
 * Removes unnecessary files to reduce image size (more could be done)
 * Adds boxy.conf to /root/.boxy/
-* Applies latest blockchain bootstrap
+* Applies latest blockchain bootstrap to /root/.boxy/
 * On startup the container runs boxyd -daemon and waits.

 ## Source Citation: